Paringa Bridge

 Subsequently, road lanes were added on either side to segregate the road and rail traffic.
 The last train crossed the bridge on 21 May 1982 with the line beyond Renmark formally closed on 7 March 1984.
 The railway tracks were removed in 1986 and the centre reservation converted to a shared pedestrian and cycle path.

-The vertical-lift span is opened twice a day for river traffic.
+As at September 2025, the vertical-lift span is opened twice a day for river traffic.

-The bridge was listed as a State Heritage Place on the South Australian Heritage Register on 29 June 1989.